docknetwork/crypto-wasm/README.md

 or absence of the element.
 An accumulator can be considered similar to the root of the merkle tree where the inclusion proof is the witness of the element (non-membership proofs aren't possible with simple merkle trees).
 As with merkle trees, as elements are added or removed from the accumulator, the witness (inclusion proof) needs to be updated for the current accumulated value (root).
-2 kinds of accumulators are provided, positive and universal.
+2 kinds of accumulators are provided, **positive** and **universal**.
 Positive support only membership witnesses while universal support both membership and non-membership witnesses.
 Creating non-membership witnesses is expensive however and the cost depends on the number of members present in the accumulator.
 Both accumulators are owned by an accumulator manager who has the private key to the accumulator and only the owner can add or remove elements or create witnesses using the accumulator.